;--- 32-bit mixed-language sample.

 ifdef DMC

-extern c _acrtused_con:abs ;tell Digital Mars OPTLINK what we want
+extern _acrtused_con:abs ;tell Digital Mars OPTLINK what we want

 endif